nitrite/nitrite-doc/java-sdk/migration.md

 ## Repository Instruction

-Repository instructions are used perform operations on a `ObjectRepository`.
+Repository instructions are used to perform operations on a `ObjectRepository`.
 The following instructions are available:

 ### Rename Repository